 1These items will be a part of the SITWG agenda.
 Code Bodies will work closely with the Programme to ensure the principle of equivalence is appropriately applied to non-SIT Participant.
 However, non-SIT Participants are encouraged to join the discussion at SITWG and feed into the consultation processes for SIT.

-2The role of the DIP Manager in MHHSP-Qualification has not been confirmed.
+2The role of the DIP Manager in MHHS Qualification has not been confirmed.

 3See Environment Approach & Plan for further details on roles and responsibilities for test environment provisioning 4The decision to approve REC Parties will be made by the REC Code Manager not the REC PAB.

-5The Placing Reliance will need to be approved by the BSC and REC PABs in order to be applied to Qualification.

-6Code Bodies will review PIT Completion as part of the entry requirements to QT as noted in Section 11.3.3 QT Entry & Exit Criteria.
+5Code Bodies will review PIT Completion as part of the entry requirements to QT as noted in Section 11.3.3 QT Entry & Exit Criteria.

-Qualification Approach
+MHHS Qualification Approach - Applicable to all participants

-High-level Qualification Requirements
+High-level MHHS Qualification Requirements

-Code Bodies will expect participants to provide evidence that they have met the following requirements during the MHHSP-Qualification process:
+Code Bodies will expect participants to provide evidence that they have met the following requirements during the MHHS Qualification process:

 To have robust systems in place which meet the MHHS requirements;